 - Many Fire-typed Pokémon are described as having a flame-producing sac or other such organs in their bodies.
 Some Pokémon like Magcargo and Heatran literally have magma for blood.

-- The Ax-Crazy bioweapon Alexia Ashford from Resident Evil: Code: Veronica's main method of attack is slinging her blood at her foes, which combusts on contact with the air.
-Another host of T-Veronica, Manuela Hidalgo shows these same powers, though she's not nearly as evil as Alexia.
-It can be assumed that the fire-based attacks of her father Javier's V-Complex form run on the same principal as well, as they spring from Veronica too.
+- In Resident Evil – Code: Veronica, Alexia Ashford's main method of attack is slinging her blood at her foes, which combusts on contact with the air.
+Another host of T-Veronica, Manuela Hidalgo from Resident Evil: The Darkside Chronicles, shows these same powers, though she's not nearly as evil as Alexia.
+It can be assumed that the fire-based attacks of her father Javier's V-Complex form run on the same principal as well, as they also spring from Veronica.